spring-projects/sts4/headless-services/bosh-language-server/src/main/resources/desc/Release/sha1.md

 The SHA1 of the release tarball.
-SHA1 is only required when using HTTP(s) URLs.
+SHA1 is recommended when using HTTP(s) URLs.